claireober/LIS_winter_summer_flounder_spatial_indicators/README.md

 ## Workflow
 Scripts are organized in the order they should be run:

-1. 01_prepare_data.R – cleaning and formatting survey data
-2. 02_spatial_indicators.R – calculation of CG, inertia, positive area, evenness
+1. 01_spatial_indicators.R - calculation of spatial indicators and figures
-3. 03_changepoint_analysis.R – BCP and PELT detection
+2. 02_changepoint_analysis.R – BCP and PELT detection and figures
-4. 04_make_figures.R – generation of manuscript figures

 ## Contact
 For questions, contact Claire Ober.